astiob/digimon-survive-gamepad-support/README.txt

  4. Create a "plugins" folder inside the BepInEx folder.

- 5. Put GamepadSupportPlugin.dll in the plugins folder.
+ 5. Copy/extract GamepadSupportPlugin.dll into the plugins folder.

- 6. Simply start the game and enjoy.
+ 6. If you're using Linux/Proton (including Steam Deck), right-click Digimon Survive in your Steam Library, select Properties -> General and put this in Launch Options:

+        WINEDLLOVERRIDES="winhttp=n,b" %command%

+That's it.
+The mod will be active whenever you launch the game.

 Combining with other mods